StoneStepsInc/zlib-nuget/README.md

 ## Package Configuration

-This package contains only static libraries for all platforms listed above.
+This package contains only static libraries for all platforms and configurations listed above.
 There are no dynamic libraries included.

 The zLib static library appropriate for the platform and configuration selected in a Visual Studio solution is explicitly